d2s/Documentation/_posts/2018-01-01-RcloneChangelog.md

 I have commenced working on a new version of RcloneOSX.
 Most of the updates are enhancements from RsyncOSX.
 The updates are in the following functions:

 - if task is selected in Execute view, only logs for selected task is presented in log view
-- some enhancements in copy single files
+- some enhancements in copy single files, fixed a memory leak
-- implementing a new restore function
+- implementing a new restore function from Execute view
-- a more detailed output (user selected) during process
+- a new info view showing output from rclone during execution of single tasks
 - and probably some more enhancements as well

 A release candidate will be released within some weeks.